Skip to Content

 © ABC News – The Walt Disney Company

 The saber-toothed cat, often referred to as Smilodon, was one of the most formidable predators of its time.
 These cats are famous for their elongated canine teeth, which could grow up to 7 inches long.
 They prowled the wild terrains of North and South America, hunting large herbivores.

 While their fearsome appearance suggests a ruthless hunter, studies indicate they may have struggled in a rapidly changing world.
+As the climate warmed and prey species declined, saber-toothed cats found it increasingly difficult to survive.

 3. Giant Ground Sloth